adalinesimonian/jshiki/README.md

 jshiki provides a safe and easy way to evaluate expressions without worrying about external data being overwritten or accessed in unexpected ways. jshiki only has one lightweight dependency, [acorn], which it uses to parse expressions.

+> **IMPORTANT!** jshiki is not a true sandbox.
+If you need to be able to evaluate arbitrary code of unknown origin, you may want to consider using [vm2] or a similar library.

 ### Basic Usage

 ```js